alexmercerind/dart_vlc/README.md

 Show `Video` in the `Widget` tree.

-**NOTE:** This will cause additional CPU-load because of conversion of video frames to RGBA/BGRA pixel-buffers & `Texture`.
+**NOTE:** This will cause additional CPU-load due to conversion of video frames to RGBA/BGRA pixel-buffers & `Texture` interop.
 For better performance, use [NativeVideo](#nativevideo) instead.

 ```dart
 class _MyAppState extends State<MyApp> {